 Aside from his work for the City, Councilman Brochetti is a solo practitioner and an of-counsel attorney for the W.H.
 Hunt Legal Group.
 He also serves on the Board for the Parma Senior High School Alumni Association and has coached wrestling for Parma Senior High School since 2006.
 Brochetti is also a former Cuyahoga County Prosecutor, adult Probation Officer for the Parma Municipal Court, and a law-clerk for the City of Parma.

-Committees: Finance (Chairman), Planning (Vice Chairman), Environmental Standards, Appointment Scanning, Public Housing
+Committees: Finance (Vice Chairman), Planning, Environmental Standards, Appointment Scanning, Public Housing

 6429 S. Park Blvd.
 (44134)

-Committees: Finance, Planning, Governmental Operations (Vice Chairman), Environmental Standards, Public Housing, Appointment Scanning (Chairman)
+Committees: Finance, Planning (Vice Chairman), Governmental Operations (Chairman), Environmental Standards, Public Housing

 Councilman Crossman is serving his first term on Parma’s City Council after being elected in November 2013.
 Prior to serving on Council, Councilman Crossman served on Parma’s Planning Commission and on Parma’s Board of Zoning Appeals.